Learn how to bring the museum experience into your classroom through informal STEM education at our inaugural Teacher Innovator Institute.

 Send questions to Shannon Baldioli

 Middle School (grades 5-8) STEM teachers with an interest in expanding their practice to include informal education techniques.
 You may apply with colleagues from your school or district as a team.
+Teams can be no larger than three teachers.
 Efforts will be made to enroll a cohort who represents a diverse set of school types, geographic regions, teaching environments, and experiences.

 Participants in the first cohort—and who continue for the entire three-year term--will grapple with the idea of “authentic learning.”
 A major buzz phrase in the formal and informal education communities, authentic learning is a broad construct that could be defined in different ways by different educators.
 At its root, the authentic learning movement seeks to involve real-world problems, use open-ended inquiry, and engage students in social learning.
 The cohort will work to define the term as it relates to their practice and design content around it as they progress through the program.